Level 4 Accounting Technician Apprenticeship with ICAEW

 ICAEW has joined employers, training providers and industry professionals to develop a new trailblazer standard in accountancy.
-The Level 4 apprenticeship has been designed as an entry-level role in accountancy and is relevant to students working in business, practice, government and charities.
+The Level 4 Accounting Apprenticeship has been designed as an entry-level role in accountancy and is relevant to students working in business, practice, government and charities

 Students will develop the knowledge, skills and behaviours required by the standard over the course of their apprenticeship.
 These will be gained through a combination of off-the-job training and practical experience in the workplace.

 The funding cap for the Level 4 Accounting Apprenticeship has been set at £8,000.
 To find out more about what the funding covers and which fees are included, please visit the relevant area.

 There are no set entry requirements, but the apprentice must have GCSE Pass in English and Maths when they attempt the end-point assessment.
 Employers may wish to set additional entry criteria to suit their organisation.

 The delivery of this apprenticeship for accounting technicians can be flexible depending on the employer’s needs.
 We recommend that employers talk to a training provider about any requirements they may have, as they will be able to help design a programme to suit their business.
 Employers will need to choose an approved provider from the ESFA’s Register of Training Organisations (RoATP), which is available online at gov.uk/esfa.

 The apprenticeship needs to be at least 12 months in duration and typically takes between 18–24 months to complete.

 The Level 4 Accounting Apprenticeship with ICAEW combines work experience and the ICAEW Certificate in Finance, Accounting and Business (ICAEW CFAB) - our globally recognised stand-alone qualification, which also makes up the Certificate Level of the ACA.
 Throughout the programme apprentices develop the skills, knowledge and behaviours required by the standard and which are essential for a career in accountancy.

 The employer, along with the tuition provider of their choice, assess each student's performance based on an on-programme and an end-point assessment.
 Once all elements of the apprenticeship have been successfully completed, the apprentice qualifies as an Accounting Technician.